 Safety by the Numbers: 2024 – Year-to-date Quarter 1

-Michelle MachenMauser News, Safety
+Michelle MachenMauser News, Billion Dollar Plan, Billion Dollar Plan in Action, Safety

 At Mauser Packaging Solutions, it is our ethical responsibility to ensure that each employee goes home safe, every day and each one of us shares in this responsibility.
 The importance of safety is greater than numbers and metrics but reviewing key indicators enables us to track our safety performance and progressing in the right direction to having a safe work environment.